 International relocation to tax-friendly countries is commonly used as a tax-planning tool by affluent families and their family offices.
-Most family offices in Switzerland support their clients international relocation and help them obtain residence permits.
+Most family offices in Switzerland support their clients international relocation and help them obtain the necessary residence permits or even a foreign citizenship.

 +41 58 819 65 50